ha-minh-vuong/VGJSONHandle/README.md

-VGJSONHandle has some utility methods that can help you repare/manipulate json object easily.
+VGJSONHandle has some utility methods that can help you manipulate json object easily.
 It can make sure a variable is not `nil`.
 If it is, its value will be convert to `NSNull`.
 Want to get values from json, just input a key, and you don't need to know about the shape of json object.
 If the key exists, wherever it is, you will get its values.

 Installation
 ------------